The Bankrate promise

 |Bank of America® Customized Cash Rewards credit card||

 |Citi® Double Cash Card||

 |U.S. Bank Visa® Platinum Card||

 The Bank of America® Customized Cash Rewards credit card last updated on January 10, 2023.

 How to calculate a balance transfer fee

 To calculate your balance transfer fee, you’ll first want to convert your new card’s balance transfer fee from a percentage to a decimal.
 Then, multiply that number and the amount of your balance to determine the fee you’ll pay.
-For example, if you were to transfer $10,000 in high interest credit card debt to a balance transfer card, for example, your fee could work out to 3 percent of your balance ($300) or 5 percent of your balance ($500) upfront depending on the credit card you sign up for.
+For example, if you were to transfer $10,000 in high interest credit card debt to a balance transfer card, your fee might be 3 percent of your balance ($300) or 5 percent of your balance ($500) depending on the credit card you sign up for.
 So, in this example, you’ll have either $10,300 or $10,500 in total debt to pay off.

 Is paying a balance transfer fee worth it?